 About the awareness topics

-There are lots of aspects relevant to information risk and security, meaning plenty of areas for your awareness and training program to cover.
+There are lots of aspects relevant to information risk and security, meaning plenty of areas for your ISMS and awareness and training program to cover.

-Rather than confusing people by attempting to cover everything at once, we recommend focusing on just one topic at a time.
+Rather than confusing people by attempting to cover everything at once, we recommend focusing on specific areas at a time.
 Pick a topic, introduce it, explain and expand on it, bring it to life and make it real.
 Educate and motivate your audiences, giving them them the chance to soak it up, discuss it among themselves and take it in ... before moving on to the next topic.
 Lather, rinse, repeat.

-We recommend regular awareness activities, with periodic updates ("refresher training") several times a year.
+We recommend regularising security awareness activities, with periodic updates ("refresher training") several times a year.
 This is a dynamic field so don't leave it too long between updates: new threats are emerging, new vulnerabilities are discovered and the organization's use and dependence on information is constantly evolving.
-As your awareness and training content becomes out of date, it loses its relevance, interest, impact and value.
+As your existing content becomes out of date, it loses its relevance, interest, impact and value.
 Don't let it go stale like a moldy old loaf.
 Keep it fresh.